mvysny/vaadin-on-kotlin/docs/services.md

 > When using *dependency injection* (DI) containers such as Spring and JavaEE, you would typically turn the services into a bean, so that you can have access to the database.
 However, your UI components can't simply obtain bean instances - you can't just instantiate the bean yourself since Spring wouldn't inject stuff into the bean.
-You need to have them injected and hence you need to turn all of your UI components into beans, which is simply absurd.
-That's why VoK is not using DI and we use a much simpler approach.
+You need to either obtain the instances from a global `ApplicationContext` instance, or have them injected into the View and provide them for all data-bound UI components, or turn all of your UI components into beans.
+All of these solutions have disadvantages, and therefore VoK is not using DI and is using a much simpler approach.

 ## The stateless service